anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-11-1b-auto-dq-validity.md

 ### 2.1.
 Create a new scan called Customer Master DQ Scan - Validity on the same table

+Follow the step by step instructions detailed in the screenshots below.

 ![ADQ-3](../01-images/module-11-1-27.png)
 <br><br>

 ### 2.2.
 Add the recommended (out of the box) regex based validity checks for SSN and Email

+Follow the step by step instructions detailed in the screenshots below.

 ![ADQ-3](../01-images/module-11-1-28.png)
 <br><br>